 Sheridan draws on a wide range of musical experiences, from orchestral and electronic to folk-influenced world music, to create his unique and diverse musical scores.
 He has spent years recording and creating a unique library of bespoke sounds and instruments that he uses in many of his compositions.

 Ensuring originality throughout his work, he strives to avoid the traditional routes of composition, including field recordings and extensive research in his compositional toolkit.
 This approach to writing was influenced by many years working in the recorded music industry as a producer, remixer, orchestrator and arranger.
 He often brings musicians from the pop world into his soundtracks to add another dimension to the mix.

 Sheridan’s formal training started on the University of Surrey’s Tonmeister course.
 It was there that he explored his love of sound recording and acoustics alongside that of orchestration, composing and conducting.

-He has been asked to sit on Film and Television juries for BAFTA, Ivor Novello and the RTS Awards.
+He has participated in Film and Television juries for BAFTA, Ivor Novello (British Academy of Songwriters and Composers) and the Royal Television Society Awards.

-Sheridan’s continued success in scoring highly popular TV projects is a result of the close personal rapport he establishes with each Director and Producer he works alongside.
-He is a true collaborator and a multi-talented musician.
-This is a rare combination of gifts.
+Sheridan’s continued success in scoring highly popular TV projects is a result of the close personal rapport he establishes with each director and producer he works alongside.
+In a rare combination of gifts, he is a true collaborator and a multi-talented musician.